sweetfe/ATaskPrompt/TECHNICAL_SPEC.md

   prompted: boolean,    // Whether the task has been shown in a prompt
   promptCount: number,  // How many times the task has been prompted
   completionCount: number, // How many times the task has been completed
-  locationName: string | null, // Location name where task should be performed
-  locationCoords: {    // Location coordinates where task should be performed
-    latitude: number,
-    longitude: number
-  } | null,

   icon: string | null   // Icon identifier for display }
 ```